KuronenJohanna/Scoreboard/README.md

-This was little exercise project at Scrimba
+This was little exercise project at Scrimba.
+Developed with HTML, CSS, Javasvript.

 ## About Scrimba